About this Yacht

 - 110-gallon fiberglass gray water tank.
 The shower sumps and washing machine all drain to it.
 The galley sink may be selected to drain into it.
 There is a Tank Watch 4 level indicator and Sealand T-24 pump and manual back-up pump for evacuating tank through the hull where appropriate.
 Tank also has deck discharge fitting.

 - Tecma toilets in master and guest heads – fresh water flush

-- 120-gallon fiberglass black water tank with Tank Watch level indicator and T-24 electric pump and manual back-up pump for evacuating tank through the hull where appropriate.
-Tank also has deck discharge pipe.
+- 120-gallon fiberglass black water tank with Tank Watch level indicator and 2 ea.
+T-24 electric pumps for gray and black water, cross-connected for redundancy, for evacuating tank through the hull where appropriate.
+Tanks also has deck discharge pipe.